cloudxabide/matrix.lab-OCP3/Foo/SDN_Overview.md

 As I have opted to let the installer select the CIDR to utilize, I will need to retrieve the configuration.

+The 2 CIDR values of concern
+[OpenShift 3.11 - Configuring the Pod Network on Masters]https://docs.openshift.com/container-platform/3.11/install_config/configuring_sdn.html#configuring-the-pod-network-on-masters) explains the CIDR for the overall SDN.

+[OpenShift 3.11 Documentation - Network Subnetting](https://docs.openshift.com/container-platform/3.11/scaling_performance/network_optimization.html#scaling-performance-network-subnetting) explains the CIDR for each individual Nodes within the SDN.

 The following command is helpful as it will provide the external IP for each node, as well as the CIDR assigned to each node "SUBNET" for Docker
 ```
 # oc get hostsubnets